mstksg/inCode/copy/entries/dependent-haskell-1.md

 ~~~

 The algorithm computes the *updated* network by recursively updating the
-layers, from the output layer all the way up to the input layer.
-At every step
+layers, backwards up from the output layer.
+At every step, it returns the
-it returns the updated layer/network, as well as a bundle of derivatives for
+updated layer/network, as well as a bundle of derivatives (`dWs`) for the next layer up
-the next layer to use to calculate its descent direction.
-At the output layer,
+to use to calculate its descent direction.

-all it needs to calculate the direction of descent is just `o - targ`, the
+At the output layer, all it needs to calculate the direction of descent is just
-target.
-At the inner layers, it has to use the `dWs` bundle to figure it out.
+`o - targ`, the target.
+At the inner layers, it has to use the `dWs` bundle it
+receives from the lower layers to figure it out.  `dWs` essentially "bubbles
+up" from the output layer up to the input layer calculations.

 Writing this is a bit of a struggle.
 I actually implemented this incorrectly
 several times before writing it as you see here.
 The type system doesn't help